rust-lang/rfcs/text/3537-msrv-resolver.md

 As for CI, it will be dependent on which toolchain is used (at least `stable`).
 If you do check-in your `Cargo.lock` as is suggested (but not prescribed), then you are subject to whatever versions were compatible with the toolchain of each developer who caused a `Cargo.lock` change.

+Like with `CARGO_BUILD_RESOLVER_PRECEDENCE=maximum` being the default, some other downsides are:
+- The user explicitly told us the MSRV for the project; we do not have the granularity for different MSRVs for different workflows (or `features`) and likely the complexity would not be worth it.
+- "Separate development / publish MSRV" workflows are inherently more complex to support with more caveats of where they apply, making "shared development / publish MSRV" workflows the path of least resistance for users.
+- Without configuration, defaulting to "shared development / publish MSRV" workflows will lead to the least number of errors from cargo as the resulting lockfile is compatible with the "separate development / publish MSRV" workflows.
+- "Shared development / publish MSRV" workflows catch too-new API problems sooner

 ## Hard-error